Los Angeles Dodgers minor league players: Patrick Copen

 Patrick Wayne Copen (born February 15, 2002) is an American professional baseball pitcher in the Los Angeles Dodgers organization.

 Copen attended Parkersburg Catholic High School in Parkersburg, West Virginia and played college baseball at Marshall University.
 In 2022, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 He was selected by the Los Angeles Dodgers in the seventh round of the 2023 Major League Baseball draft.

 Copen signed with the Dodgers and spent his first professional season with the Arizona Complex League Dodgers and Rancho Cucamonga Quakes.
 He started 2024 with Rancho Cucamonga and was promoted to the Great Lakes Loons.
 In August, Copen was hit in the face by a line drive causing him to lose vision in his right eye and ending his season.
 Despite not having regained vision in his eye, he opened the 2025 season with Great Lakes.
 He made 10 starts with the Loons and another 17 for the Double-A Tulsa Drillers, with a combined 4–7 record and 3.59 ERA.

+Copen remained with Tulsa for the 2026 season, where he finished 9–7 with a 5.90 ERA in 26 games (23 starts) and 136 strikeouts.